Shihan Siamak Lamei

 Mrs. Melanie started training in Shotokan Karate under Sensei Norman Lacaden in 1999, where she earned the rank of 5th Kyu.
 In 2001, she was named State Champion from the Mississippi Karate Federation.
 Shortly after, she stopped her training and moved to Marietta, Georgia.
 It wasn't until 2012 that she decided to begin her training with Shihan Lamei.
-Since beginning her training with Ultimate Karate and Fitness, she has won numerous regional championships and won 2 gold medals at the U.S. National Championships and Team Trials in 2013.
+Since beginning her training with Ultimate Karate and Fitness, she has won numerous regional championships and won 2 gold medals at the U.S. National Championships and Team Trials in 2013, and in the 2017 Championships, she added another gold and a bronze medal to her list of accomplishments.
 She earned the rank of Shodan (1st Degree) Black Belt in March 2015 and the title "Sensei" in November 2015.
 She is a U.S. Karate Federation Certified Coach and aids in training the Team UKF Competition Team.

 Mr. Jon started training in shotokan karate under Shihan Lamei in 2011.
 He was crowned by the Georgia Karate League as State Champion in both Kata and Kumite in 2012, and earned 9 Gold, 4 Silver, and 4 Bronze medals in regional and state karate tournaments throughout the southeastern United States.
 He also earned 2 silver medals at the 2013 USA National Karate Championships.
 Mr. Jon is a USA Karate Federation Ceritifed Coach and aides in coaching the Team UKF competition team.
 He earned the rank of Shodan (1st Degree) Black Belt in March 2015 and the title "Sensei" in November 2015.
 He actively promotes karate and its benefits in the Marietta area through demonstrations and after school classes at local schools.

 Mrs. Myleene started training under Shihan Lamei in 2012, after Shihan put a gi in her lap and said, "Your first class starts in 30 minutes!"
 She competed in her first Georgia Karate League tournament in November of 2012 and won a Silver medal in kata.
 Since that time, she has won numerous medals at state and regional tournaments.
-She became a three time champion at the 2013 USA National Karate Championships.
+She became a three time champion at the 2013 USA National Karate Championships, and in the 2017 Championships, she added another gold medal to her resume.
 Her favorite national Gold medal is in the Family Kata category that she shares with her sons, Alex and Andrew.
-Mrs. Myleene is a USA Federation Certified Coach and aides in training the Team UKF competition team.
+Mrs. Myleene is a USA Karate Federation Certified Coach and aides in training the Team UKF competition team.